Get a great article like this in your Inbox each month

 This includes data like the:

-Rather than scrambling to find this data when it comes time to analyze or report on it, reports like those listed above (and many more) can be run on-demand using Surgimate’s Performance Reports.
+Rather than scrambling to find this data when it comes time to analyze it, reports like those listed above (and many more) can be run on-demand using Surgimate’s Performance Reports.
 Since Surgimate captures and stores so many data points around surgery, reports can be configured to any number of filters or parameters depending on your requirements.
-All of the data is at your fingertips, improving your scheduling surgery process.
+All of the data is at your fingertips, improving your surgery scheduling process.

 We’ve laid out the best practices for surgery scheduling for you, but don’t feel overwhelmed and like you have to change all of your processes all at once.
 Just choose your favorite tips (or highest priorities!) and start there.
 Then you can implement and sit back and watch your scheduling surgery process soar!